 References as bits

-You’re familiar with the concept of a reference by now: a reference is a small granule of data that we can use to access some other data (an object).
+You’re familiar with the concept of a reference by now: a reference is a small granule of data that you can use to access some other data (an object).
 In this ebook’s animations, you have seen references stored in variables and passed as parameters.
 At a lower level of abstraction, those references, too, are binary sequences that — one way or another — identify a specific location in computer memory that stores an object.

 Programs as bits

 It’s not just the data that a program processes that gets stored as bits; the program itself also consists of bits, usually stored in a file.
-In fact, the program is data, too, and programs can process other programs!
+In fact, the program s data, too, and programs can process other programs!

 In the case of Scala and most other programming languages, source code is stored as so-called “plain text”, which consists of each character’s binary representations and nothing more.
 The compiler takes in that data and produces an output that represents the program in a different binary format.